 Roman numerals are prevalent across all regions of the world and are becoming more and more common in our daily life.
 The numbers originated in ancient Rome, and they became the method of representation in the entire European region for quite a long time.
 Today there are seven different roman letters that have a certain value assigned to them.
 These seven letters in Roman numerals are unique.
 They are given below:

-As we can clearly understand from the table that these letters represent numbers, there is no requirement of writing zeros to represent 50 or 500, and the letters have the complete values assigned to them.
+As we can clearly understand from the table that these letters represent a fixed integer value, there is no requirement of writing zeros to represent 50 or 500, and the letters have the complete values assigned to them.
 Therefore, one can just write L and D, which denote the same thing.
 Thus, these letters are considered to be very easy and indicate the entire number system.

 For example, if one wants to write 6 in Roman numbers, he/she can simply write it as VI (just by adding V + I).
 This becomes very helpful while adding big numbers.
 For instance, if we want to write 1050 in Roman letters, we can simply write it by adding M + L, which gives ML.

 At first, Roman numerals didn’t attain success during the ancient days, and our ancestors utilised various counting systems.
 The Italian habitats (those from central Italy) established their numeral system with many symbols.
 The following are the two theories famous in the mathematical world regarding the origin of the Roman number system.

 1st Theory: It suggests that normal hand signals were used to indicate Roman numerals.
 The fingers signal the numbers between 1 and 4 (as there are 4 fingers), whereas when the fingers and thumb are separated, this method shapes V to indicate the number 5.